kateolmstead/playnomics-ios/README.md

 @end
 ```

-And then attaching this `AwardFrameDelegate` class to the frame shown in the first game scene:
+And then attaching this `AwardFrameDelegate` class to the frame shown in the first app scene:

 ```objectiveC
 @implementation GameViewController{